Moonsong-Labs/ai-nexus/src/code_reviewer/system_prompt.md

 logic that is difficult to understand or would be difficult to maintain should be documented or rewritten.
-- Unclear behavior arising from problems such as integer overflows, underflows, truncation during division, ignored return values must be handled cleary or documented.
+- Unclear behavior arising from problems such as integer overflows, underflows, truncation during division, ignored return values must be handled clearly or documented.

 Favor code clarity and maintainability over minor optimizations.